 Below you will find our golf course reviews from venues in the South East of England including London, Surrey, Sussex, Berkshire, Buckinghamshire, Bedfordshire, Oxfordshire, Hertfordshire, Essex, Hampshire and Kent.

 "Sunningdale is a great golf club with two fantastic heathland golf courses.
 I was expecting something special on my first ever trip to Sunningdale and it didn't let me down.
-In fact it delivered in spades."
+In fact it delivered in spades.
+I have returned since and it continues to mesmerize."

-"Walton Heath, a club with a rich history and distinguished membership, is an oasis of pure heathland golf situated a mere 20 miles outside the city of London."
+"Walton Heath, a club with a rich history and distinguished membership, is an oasis of pure heathland golf situated a mere 20 miles outside the city of London.
+All but one of the 36 holes that comprise both the Old and New courses are laid out on a wonderful piece of golfing terrain that is hauntingly barren yet stunningly beautiful."

 "As long as golf is played the debate about which is the best Surrey heathland course will rage.
 It's a puzzle that will never be solved because it's such a subjective question.
 However, what is certain is that St. George's Hill will always be a contender.
 And a very strong one at that."

-"Before I even begin to tell you how good this golf course is I want to let you know just how perfect the entire set-up at West Sussex is."
+"Before I even begin to tell you how good this golf course is I want to let you know just how perfect the entire set-up at West Sussex is.
+The golf course is almost perfect.
+West Sussex, on the edge of the South Downs, is quite simply a wonderful place and a magnificent location to golf."

-"Swinley Forest is a delectably English golf club set in the heart of the Berkshire sand-belt on a secluded parcel of land boasting beautiful heather, gorse and pines."
+"Swinley Forest is a delectably English golf club set in the heart of the Berkshire sand-belt on a secluded parcel of land boasting beautiful heather, gorse and pines.
+It’s not only one of the most charming courses, in an area blessed with a plethora of wonderful heathland venues, but also one of the best."

-"A full day of golf (and lunch) at The Berkshire is one of life’s little luxuries and definitely worth saving up for."
+"A full day of golf (and lunch) at The Berkshire is one of life’s little luxuries and definitely worth saving up for.
+Here you will find 36 holes of excellent heathland golf that is played over some wonderful land with many memorable holes amongst a tranquil and secluded setting."

 "Hayling is an extremely fast running golf course played over pure linksland.
 It begins at a nice steady pace then gathers momentum towards and around the turn before it gradually but emphatically builds to a crescendo at the 12th; one of the finest holes you will ever play."

-"It may be located in the far South-East corner of England but as I found out recently a trip to Prince's is well worth a visit."
+"It may be located in the far South-East corner of England but as I found out recently a trip to Prince's is well worth a visit.
+My first word of advice would be to take a few days to enjoy a place where tradition and history not only meets the demands of modern day golf head on but somehow merges them seamlessly to create a fabulous experience."

-"I played Blackmoor on a beautiful summer evening, paid just £35 for a twilight green-fee and had virtually the entire property all to myself."
+"I played Blackmoor on a beautiful summer evening, paid just £35 for a twilight green-fee and had virtually the entire property all to myself.
+I drove away in disbelief wondering why people weren’t queuing up to play this fabulous golf course situated just minutes off the A3 in Hampshire."

-"New Zealand Golf Club is one of the least heralded golf courses on the Surrey sandbelt yet it is one of the most fascinating and maximises its relatively flat terrain to great effect."
+"New Zealand Golf Club is one of the least heralded golf courses on the Surrey sandbelt yet it is one of the most fascinating and maximises its relatively flat terrain to great effect.
+I suspect The Club are quite happy that their course often goes under the radar and certainly doesn’t seek the attention that others crave."

-"In an area drenched with a bountiful number of the country’s elite courses West Hill stands proud as one of Surrey's oldest and most respected."
+"In an area drenched with a bountiful number of the country’s elite courses West Hill stands proud as one of Surrey's oldest and most respected.
+The alluring venue is consistently cited as a firm favourite for many a travelling golfer and there’s an undeniable charm to whacking your ball around this fabulous and tranquil parcel of heath."